matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 **Draw a conclusion**

 We reject the null hypothesis because *-2.33 < -1.64*.
-We have significant evidence at the α=0.05 level of significance that the mean birth weight of infants is less than 3,400.
+We have significant evidence at the α = 0.05 level of significance that the mean birth weight of infants is less than 3,400.

 #### Example 2: Fluoride levels in water

 A county is investigating fluoride levels in its water.
 The county wishes to keep the level of fluoride at 0.7 milligrams of fluoride per liter of water [[8]](#references).
 Any variation from this level is considered bad by the county.
 40 samples were taken of the county's water and tested for the level of fluoride they contain.
 A mean fluoride level of 0.8 milligrams per liter of water was found with a standard deviation of 0.4.
-Is there significant evidence at the α=0.05 level of significance that the mean fluoride level in the county's water is different from 0.7 milligrams per liter?
+Is there significant evidence at the α = 0.05 level of significance that the mean fluoride level in the county's water is different from 0.7 milligrams per liter?

 **State the hypotheses and significance level**